 Lemon Icebox Cookies Recipe

-This Lemon Icebox Cookies Recipe is just the perfect Spring Cookie!
-I mean, start with the best icebox cookie recipe and add a touch of both lemon zest and lemon juice.
-Then, for those who love their icebox cookies with icing, an easy lemon glaze provides some added zing.
-Add a fresh pansy to the cookie and you have a lovely lemon dessert for a special occasion or just an ‘everyday’ occasion.
+This Lemon Icebox Cookies Recipe is just the perfect cookie!
+Start with the best icebox cookie recipe and add a touch of lemon zest and lemon juice.
+Then, an easy lemon glaze provides some added zing for those who love their icebox cookies with icing.
+Add a fresh pansy to the cookie, and you have a lovely lemon dessert for a special occasion or just an ‘everyday’ occasion.

 I am still working on recipes to serve for our graduation celebration next month.
 (Yikes…the whole ‘next month’ thing just threw me for a loop!)

-We are planning on having a dessert table with several varieties of finger-sized sweets.
-In addition to these Mini Vanilla Tea Cakes and Carolina Blue Macarons using my tried and true macaron recipe, I will be making several dozen of this Lemon Icebox Cookies Recipe.
-It’s such an easy recipe that can be made ahead of time, which are 2 key elements of what I’m looking for since we will be holding the celebration out of town, in an Airbnb.
+We plan on having a dessert table with several varieties of finger-sized sweets.
+In addition to these Mini Vanilla Tea Cakes and Carolina Blue Macarons using my tried-and-true macaron recipe, I will be making several dozen of this Lemon Icebox Cookies Recipe.
+It’s such an easy recipe that it can be made ahead of time, which are two key elements of what I’m looking for since we will be holding the celebration out of town in an Airbnb.

 You can just roll, cut, and bake these lemon icebox cookies as is and they are delicious.
 For an added touch, dip them in this tangy glaze.